Degenerative Disc Disease & Chronic Neck & Back Pain.

 In short, desiccated and degenerated discs describe the same condition.
 The only difference is that degenerated disc is a condition that also results in the loss of disc height.

 Prolonged Sitting (Axial Loading): Leading Cause of Spinal Disc Disease

 A recently published research in the United States, spinal decompression therapy has the potential to decrease the intradiscal pressure to a -160mmhg; roughly over 200mmgh below an average level.
-This significant drop in the intradiscal pressure significantly increases imbibition of nutrients (inward flow of nutrient) into a disc.
+This significant drop in the intradiscal pressure significantly increases the imbibition of nutrients (inward flow of nutrients) into a disc.
 The increase inward flow of nutrients is the primary reason why NSD Therapy® (non-surgical spinal decompression therapy) can assist in the regenerative process of a damaged disc.
 So, if you are looking for the best slip-disc treatment option, consider NSD Therapy®.
-The methods, technologies, and systems incorporated in an NSD Therapy® session are the reason why NSD Therapy has become the Best Treatment for a Slipped Disc.
+The methods, technologies, and systems incorporated in an NSD Therapy® session are the reason why NSD Therapy® has become the Best Treatment for a Slipped Disc.